gramineproject/graphene/README.md

       SGX=1 ./python.manifest.sgx scripts/helloworld.py

 (3) Running your own binary/executable in Graphene

     - Binaries and executables are significantly more time-intensive to use inside Graphene.
 A general outline of the steps needed are as follows:

     1. cd into  `LibOS/shim/test/apps/`
     2. create a new directory for your application
     3. create a Makefile in the directory following this template (this can vary wildly, look at other examples in LibOS/shim/test/apps):
         ```Makefile
         PYTHON_SRC = Python-2.7.9
         PYTHON_INSTALL = $(PYTHON_SRC)/build

         manifests = yourfile.manifest

         exec_target = $(manifests)

         extra_rules = -e 's:\$$(PYTHONDIR):$(PYTHON_INSTALL)/:g'
         clean-extra += clean-tmp

         level = ../../
         include ../../Makefile

         clean-tmp:
             rm -f yourfile.manifest.sgx *.sig *.token
         ```
     4. Inside of this file leave everything the same except for the `sgx.trusted_children` and `sgx.trusted_files`, adding whatever dependencies and files are necessary for your executable.
     5. run `make && make SGX=1 && make SGX_RUN=1`
-     6. then run ` SGX=1 ./yourfile.manifest`
+    6. then run ` SGX=1 ./yourfile.manifest` to execute your code.

     NOTES:
      * It is important that the directories of any libraries you wish to use are added under `loader.env.LD_LIBRARY_PATH`.
           * Any files that are needed by the program should have their directories mounted by adding the following code to the manifest:
          ```
          fs.mount.DIRNAME.type = chroot
          fs.mount.DIRNAME.path = /PATH_ON_SYSTEM
          fs.mount.DIRNAME.uri = file:PATH_IN_GRAPHENE
          ```
-     * If there are memory or thread errors, increase ```sgx.enclave_size``` or ```sgx.thread_num``` in the manifest.
+     * If there are memory or thread errors, increase ```sgx.enclave_size``` or
+     ```sgx.thread_num``` in the manifest.
-     * You can add an entire directory to trusted/allowed files by typing `file:directory` with no slash at the end.
+     * You can add an entire directory to trusted/allowed files by typing
+     `file:directory` with no slash at the end.
      * Trusted children will need to have their own signatures and tokens.
+This
-This requires creating a manifest for those files as well, and they will also need to be added to the Makefile.
+     requires creating a manifest for those files as well, and they will also
+     need to be added to the Makefile.
      * Arguments can be passed normally after the .manifest in terminal.

 ## 3. HOW TO DEBUG AND HANDLE ERRORS
-If you add or remove any files, symbolic links, manifests, executable, etc. you must first restart Graphene.
-(For example, if you added your own custom script to test in LibOS/shim/test/apps/python you will need to restart Graphene.
+If you add or remove any files, symbolic links, manifests, executable, etc. you must
+first restart Graphene.
+(For example, if you added your own custom script to test
+in LibOS/shim/test/apps/python you will need to restart Graphene.

- ### How to restart/re-build Graphene:
+ ### How to restart/re-build Graphene
     1) cd into Graphene root
     2) run `make SGX=1 clean`
-    3) run `make && make SGX=1 && make SGX_RUN=1`
+    3) run `make SGX=1 && make SGX_RUN=1`

  ### Issues You May Encounter in building Graphene
     1)  aesmd service issues (not loaded/not running).
         - Most likely your issue lies with your setup of the SGX SDK/PSW.
+Make
-Make sure you are following all of the steps for setting up the SGX SDK correctly and retry.
+        sure you are following all of the steps for setting up the SGX SDK
+        correctly and retry.
-    2) Issue when running the sample code in hardware mode
+    2) Issue when running the sample code in hardware mode.
         - Most likely you did not set SGX to enabled in your BIOS.
-If you cannot find this option, your system's processor likely doesn't support SGX
+If you cannot
+        find this option, your system's processor likely doesn't support SGX
-    3) Error in Intel SGX driver compatibility
+    3) Error in Intel SGX driver compatibility.
-        - Make sure when you run `./load.sh` you input `2.1` as the Driver Version and you downloaded and installed the Intel SGX Driver (branch sgx2).
-Ensure your path is correct as well otherwise compatibility issues will occur.
-You may need to wipe your Graphene directory and restart if you entered the wrong version already.
+        - Make sure when you run `./load.sh` you input `2.1` as the Driver Version
+        and you downloaded and installed the Intel SGX Driver (branch sgx2).
+Ensure
+        your path is correct as well otherwise compatibility issues will occur.
+You
+        may need to wipe your Graphene directory and restart if you entered the wrong
+        version already.
-    4) Cannot find "enclave-key.pem"
+    4) Cannot find "enclave-key.pem".
-        - When you created the openssl key, it created the .pem file in the Graphene root directory.
-You need to put it in the  "signer" folder: `graphene/Pal/src/host/Linux-SGX/signer/enclave-key.pem`
+        - When you created the openssl key, it created the .pem file in the Graphene
+        root directory.
+You need to put it in the  "signer" folder:
+        `graphene/Pal/src/host/Linux-SGX/signer/enclave-key.pem`
-    5) "Cannot open device /dev/isgx"
+    5) "Cannot open device /dev/isgx".
         - cd and run this command: `/graphene/Pal/src/host/Linux-SGX/sgx-driver$ ./load.sh`
-    6) `isgx.ko' not found
+    6) `isgx.ko' not found.
         - run this command: `graphene/Pal/src/host/Linux-SGX/sgx-driver/linux-sgx-driver$ sudo insmod isgx.ko`
-    7) `isgx.ko' not loaded
+    7) `isgx.ko' not loaded.
         - This is an issue with SGX driver compatibility.
-You will need to delete your Graphene directory and re-install.
-Don't forget to specify 2.1 as the driver version
+You will need to delete
+        your Graphene directory and re-install.
+Don't forget to specify 2.1 as
+        the driver version

-## 4. HOW TO RUN AN APPLICATION IN GRAPHENE?
+## 4. HOW TO RUN AN APPLICATION IN GRAPHENE

-Graphene library OS uses PAL (libpal.so) as a loader to bootstrap an application in the library OS.
+Graphene library OS uses PAL (libpal.so) as a loader to bootstrap an
+application in the library OS.
 To start Graphene, PAL (libpal.so) will have